-Yes, enemas are very safe and provide wonderful health benefits.
+Yes, enemas are very safe and provide excellent health benefits.
 Complications are very rare in healthy adults.
-Use you equipment properly and within reasonable limits and you should have no problems.
+Use your equipment properly and within reasonable limits and you should have no problems.
 Read the precautions below to make sure you have no contraindications for enema therapy.

 Do not administer enemas if:

-- there has been recent surgery to your colon or rectum
+- There has been recent surgery on your colon or rectum

-- you suffer from acute flare up of Crohn’s disease, colitis, or diverticulitis
+- You suffer from an acute flare-up of Crohn’s disease, colitis, or diverticulitis

-- you are less than 7 months pregnant (after 7 months check with your doctor before administering an enema)
+- You are less than seven months pregnant (after seven months check with your doctor before administering an enema)

 Resources and Recommended Reading:

 - Emmet Densmore M.D, How Nature Cures, Comprising a New System of Hygiene

 - J. Hewlett-Parsons, Naturopathic practice

 - Dr Isabelle A. Moser, How and When to Be Your Own Doctor